-- 1. The ownership structure retained for PtG has a significant impact of its operations. - 2.
-The change in short-term welfare associated with the addition of PTG is positive.
+1. The ownership structure retained for PtG has a significant impact of its operations.

+2. The change in short-term welfare associated with the addition of PTG is positive.
+However, its distribution is unequal.

-- 3. PtG investment cost is too high to make PtG a welfare-enhancing technology in the long term. - 4.
-PtG could indirectly lead to a high increase in carbon-based electricity generation
+3. PtG investment cost is too high to make PtG a welfare-enhancing technology in the long term.

+4. PtG could indirectly lead to a high increase in carbon-based electricity generation